Fit as a Mama Bear

 Woman blending spinach and berries in a blender with text on top of the image.

 Smoothies are an easy way to gain a ton of nutrients all at once and on the go.
-But they’re only beneficial if they contain a protein boost to help you regulate your blog sugars and keep you full.
+But they’re only beneficial if they contain a protein boost to help you regulate your blood sugars and keep you full.
 Below are 8 ways to add protein to smoothies to ramp up your metabolism.

 Woman blending spinach and berries in a blender with text on top of the image.